jasonsbarr/yet-another-react-boilerplate/README.md

 [Emotion](https://emotion.sh/docs/introduction) provides advanced styling capabilities with all the power of JavaScript, powerful built-in composition tools, and a great developer experience with source maps, testing utilities, and more.

 I've added both the core package with the `css` prop and the `styled` higher-order component interface.

+### My own custom hooks package

+[React Custom Hooks](https://github.com/jasonsbarr/react-hooks-and-utils/tree/master/packages/custom-hooks) gives you some of my favorite custom hooks, which I update every time I create a new one for a project.
+Each custom hook is battle-tested and used in production in live applications.

 ## Developer experience enhancements